PetarRan/peekberry/docs/demovideo.md

 ## Core Demo Flow (0:45-2:30)

-### Step 1: Activation (0:45-1:00)
+### Step 1: Authentication & Seamless Activation (0:45-1:00)

-**Narrator**: "First, click the Peekberry extension icon to activate it on any webpage."
+**Narrator**: "First, authenticate through the Peekberry extension popup.
+After successful authentication, the popup automatically closes and immediately activates the extension - no manual steps required.
+This creates a smooth, professional experience that gets you working faster."

 **Screen Actions**:

-- Click Peekberry extension icon
+- Click Peekberry extension icon to show popup authentication
+- Demonstrate Google OAuth flow (opens in controlled popup window, automatically monitors completion and handles timeouts)
+- Show beautiful OAuth success page with gradient background and glassmorphism design
+- Highlight the automatic popup closure after authentication completes
+- Navigate to a demo webpage
-- Show floating circular widget appearing on page
+- Show floating circular widget with Peekberry logo appearing automatically on page
-- Demonstrate element highlighting on hover
+- Demonstrate hover effects with smooth scaling and shadow transitions

-### Step 2: Element Selection (1:00-1:15)
+### Step 2: Widget Interaction (1:00-1:15)

-**Narrator**: "Hover over any element to highlight it, then click to select.
-Peekberry captures the context automatically."
+**Narrator**: "The floating widget is beautifully integrated with Material-UI theming.
+Click it to expand the interface - element selection and highlighting features are coming next."

 **Screen Actions**:

-- Hover over a button (show highlight border)
+- Show tooltip appearing on hover: "Peekberry - Click to expand"
-- Click to select (show selection indicator)
+- Click floating widget to demonstrate toggle functionality
-- Hover over text, images, cards to show versatility
+- Highlight the smooth animations and professional Material-UI styling
+- Show widget positioning that stays above all page content

-### Step 3: Natural Language Commands (1:15-1:45)
+### Step 3: Coming Soon - Chat Interface (1:15-1:45)

-**Narrator**: "Click the floating widget to open the chat interface.
-Now describe your changes in plain English."
+**Narrator**: "The foundation is set for the expandable chat interface.
+Soon, you'll click the widget to reveal natural language input where you can describe UI changes in plain English."

 **Screen Actions**:

+- Show current toggle functionality as foundation for expansion
+- Preview mockup of planned chat interface expansion
-- Click floating widget to expand chat interface
+- Demonstrate how the current widget positioning will accommodate the chat overlay

+**Planned commands**:

-- Type: "make this button bigger and blue"
+- "make this button bigger and blue"
-- Show AI processing indicator
-- Display real-time change application

-**Follow-up commands**:

 - "center this text"
 - "make this card taller"
 - "use a bolder font here"

-### Step 4: Instant Results (1:45-2:00)
+### Step 4: Current Progress & Vision (1:45-2:00)

-**Narrator**: "Changes apply immediately.
-Everything is ephemeral - no permanent code modifications, perfect for demos and experimentation."
+**Narrator**: "The floating widget foundation is complete with professional Material-UI theming.
+Next comes element selection, then instant UI modifications that are completely ephemeral - perfect for demos and experimentation."

 **Screen Actions**:

-- Show multiple modifications being applied
+- Show widget persistence across different pages
+- Demonstrate consistent theming and positioning
+- Preview how element highlighting will integrate with the current widget
-- Demonstrate page refresh reverting changes
+- Show page refresh maintaining widget state through extension lifecycle
-- Re-activate to show clean slate

-### Step 5: Export & Share (2:00-2:30)
+### Step 5: Development Foundation (2:00-2:30)

-**Narrator**: "When you're happy with the changes, capture screenshots or export the CSS for your development team to implement."
+**Narrator**: "The current implementation showcases solid engineering practices - proper TypeScript interfaces, Material-UI integration, and Chrome extension architecture.
+Export tools for screenshots and CSS will build on this foundation."

 **Screen Actions**:

-- Use export tools to capture screenshot
-- Show CSS override generation
+- Show clean code structure in FloatingWidget component
-- Demonstrate copy-to-clipboard functionality
+- Demonstrate proper theme integration and responsive design
+- Highlight extension manifest configuration and asset loading
+- Preview how export functionality will integrate with the current widget system

 ## Development Workflow with Kiro (2:30-2:50)